 - the Libor affair, about how the Libor and Euribor interest rates were manipulated by several banks including Rabobank.

-bureau Brandeis’ attorneys have also been involved in class actions of an idealistic nature, such as the case about the right of the Dutch government to exchange data with the American security services (Civilians against Plasterk) and the question of whether the mayor of Amsterdam has the authority to set conditions on Dutch folklore (Zwarte Piet/ Black Peter claims).
+bureau Brandeis’ attorneys have also been involved in class actions of an idealistic nature, such as the case about the right of the British in the Netherlands, in view of the Brexit, or of the Dutch government to exchange data with the American security services (Civilians against Plasterk).

 Mass claims can be made when a large number of injured parties suffer the same type of economic loss through one or a small number of responsible parties in cases with the same or similar legal or factual questions.
 These claims might be the result of shareholders in a stock exchange fund being misled, the withholding of information about technical defects in consumer products which have been sold in large numbers, or collective damages from parties who made a profit as a result of illegal price-fixing (cartels).